The following is a list of Frequently Asked Questions about the Uniformed Services Employment and Reemployment Rights Act:

 Service in the uniformed services, except the types of service described below, counts toward the cumulative 5-year limit of military service a person can perform while retaining rights under USERRA.
 When a person starts a new job with a new employer, he or she receives a fresh 5-year entitlement.
 Duty performed prior to the effective date of USERRA is addressed in question #8.
 USERRA's cumulative 5-year limit does not include certain kinds of military training or service.
 Exceptions to the 5-year limit can be grouped into three broad categories:

 - Unable (through no fault of the individual) to obtain release from service or service in excess of five years to fulfill an initial period of obligated service (generally imposed on Active component aviators or others who undergo extensive initial training in certain technical military specialties).

 - Required drills and annual training and other training duty certified by the military to be necessary for professional development or skill training/retraining.

 - Service performed during time of war or national emergency or for other critical missions/contingencies/military requirements.
 Involuntary service of this type is exempt from the 5-year limit.
 Voluntary service in support of the mission/contingency/military requirement is also exempt.

 7. Can an employee be required to use earned vacation while performing military service?

-No. As under the VRR law, a person may not be forced to use earned vacation.
+No. A person may not be forced to use earned vacation.
 Employees are entitled to earned vacation or leave in addition to time off to perform military service.
 A rare exception would be a case where there is a standard plant shutdown at a certain time of year and all employees must take their vacations during that period and an employee's period of military service happens to coincide with that period.
-(Section 4316).

 8. Under USERRA can a person serve an additional five years and have reemployment rights?